-WASHINGTON — NASA has released a draft solicitation for the fourth and final development phase of its Commercial Crew Program, which is still expected to result in a crewed space launch to the International Space Station from U.S. soil by late 2017, according to the document.
+WASHINGTON — NASA on July 19 released a draft solicitation for the fourth and final development phase of its Commercial Crew Program, which is still expected to result in a crewed space launch to the International Space Station from U.S. soil by late 2017, according to the document.

 The Commercial Crew Program is a NASA effort that subsidizes commercial development of systems to ferry astronauts to and from the space station.
-According to the draft solicitation released on July 19, there would be two such flights per year, once NASA places its first task order for a crewed flight.
+According to the draft solicitation, there would be two such flights per year, once NASA places its first task order for a crewed flight.

 Before NASA releases the final solicitation this fall, the agency will host a pre-solicitation conference with industry at the Kennedy Space Center in Florida on Aug.
 1 and 2, according to the draft.
 As expected, the contract will be a fixed-priced deal administered under the Federal Acquisition Regulations.
 So far, NASA has mostly relied on funded Space Act Agreements to subsidize development of commercially designed spacecraft.